 Overall, I'd say the easiest things to do are:

-- Being in a situation where lots of potential friends are around, and you naturally have to get to know them through your day-to-day interactions.
+- Put yourself in a situation where lots of potential friends are around, and you naturally have to get to know them through your day-to-day interactions.
 Work and school are the two big ones.

-- Meeting one or two good people and then getting to know all their friends.
+- Meet one or two good people and then getting to know all their friends.
 If you hang out with fifteen people, you shouldn't have to have met them all individually.

-- Being into hobbies or communities where you'll naturally meet a lot of people, ones you already have something common with and a built-in activity/conversation opportunity to do with them.
+- Get into hobbies or communities where you'll naturally meet a lot of people, ones you already have something common with and a built-in activity/conversation opportunity to do with them.

 Overall, meeting new people may require making an effort to pull out of your day-to-day routine.
 If most of your hobbies are solitary you might also need to add some more people-oriented ones to the mix.
 Also, the easiest way to naturally meet a lot of people is just to live a full, interesting life and run into lots of potential friends as a side effect.